 Chop the fresh rosemary.
 Brush one piece of crow steak with grain mustard and sprinkle the finely chopped rosemary over it.
 Place the second piece of crow steak on top of the first and wrap both in the bacon.
 In order to keep the pieces together nicely, it’s best to tie them together with butcher's twine.

-Once there is a thin layer of grey ash on your charcoal, sprinkle a handful of soaked smoke wood over the coals.
+Once there is a thin layer of grey ash on your charcoal, sprinkle a handful of soaked wood chunks over the coals.
 This will give a delicious lightly smoked flavour.
 Then place the grid on the BBQ and place the tied crow steak nicely in the middle of the grid.
 Close the dome.
 Leave the air supply holes open until you reach a temperature of about 175°C. Then close the air inlet to maintain an even temperature.

 After 5 to 10 minutes, carefully turn the crow steak over so that it can cook on the other side as well.
 When your preparation is sufficiently cooked on both sides, remove it from the barbecue and cut it into thin slices.